What is resilience?

 It also outlines practical steps necessary to strengthen resilience for long-term success and makes recommendations to business leaders on what more they can do to help their organisations to develop the ability to cope.

-Sign up to download a copy of Resilience reimagined: a practical guide for organisations and receive updates from the Cranfield Resilience Grand Challenge
+Sign up to download a copy of Resilience reimagined: a practical guide for organisations and receive updates from the Resilience Institute at Cranfield

 The world’s grand challenges of resilience, sustainability and security attract good intentions and principles.